 The Daily Essentials 9 Lives option is another on our list that provides protein from multiple sources including chicken, turkey, and fish.
 This will help get your cat munching even if they tend to be finicky eaters.
 The food is also loaded with vitamins and minerals, so it really does have the “daily essentials” for your feline friend to stay happy and healthy.
 The main ingredients are mostly carbohydrate-heavy corn products, and there are artificial colors included here which aren’t necessary or particularly healthy.
-This food is one of the most affordable on the list, but the reason may be the high carbohydrate content.
+This food is one of the cheapest dry cat foods on the list, but the reason may be the high carbohydrate content.
 It should also be noted that the fat content is fairly high, so if weight maintenance is an issue for your cat, this may not be the best option for you.

 7. Rachael Ray Nutrish Dry Cat Food

 The Rachael Ray Nutrish Dry food has a slightly higher protein content than many other commercial options, and it includes real, whole protein sources, which is important for your cat’s health.
 There are a good number of vitamins in this cat food but less than other foods on this list.
 The fat content is very high at 14%, so this may not be a good option for indoor cats or those who generally have lower energy levels; it may also create weight gain issues for your feline friend, especially if they’re heavy eaters.
 If your cats are particularly picky you may be better off with a different food.
 While our cats admittedly tend to be generally picky eaters, this food caused some turned-up kitty noses.

 8. Purina ONE Sensitive Skin & Stomach Dry Cat Food